LiamWellacott/CDT2019-ERL/README.md

 You can replace ``tutorial.txt`` with the file or folder you are adding.
 Now that all your files that you wish to upload are tracked, you then need to commit them.

 ```
-git commit -m "This is a breif explanation of what has been changed."
+git commit -m "This is a brief explanation of what has been changed."
 ```
 To upload the commit, use ``push``.
 ```